SysKitTeam/docs-point/releases/point-14-release-note.md

     Action dialog description was also changed to improve readability.
 * **External user’s management improved**!
 Site owners and admins can now view reports for external users that have access to their sites.
 Before, site owners needed to be the external user's manager to see such information, which often resulted in insufficient data for most site owners.
 * **Sign-in flow is improved**!
-Before, SysKit Point would always redirect to the Home screen after a user signed in, even though they opened a link with a specified target screen from a Permissions Review email.
+Before, SysKit Point would always redirect to the Home screen after a user signed in, even though they opened a link with a specified target screen from an Access Review email.
 Now, the defined target screen opens after the sign-in and enables a user to continue where he left off.
 * **Various UX/UI improvements and minor fixes available.**
-* **Fixed an issue** where the Change Owners and Change Admins actions would result in duplicate permissions review tasks.
+* **Fixed an issue** where the Change Owners and Change Admins actions would result in duplicate Access Review tasks.
 * **Fixed a bug** where, after long periods of inactivity, SysKit Point Service would result in the following error: `SysKit.SecurityManager.SPO.Graph.GraphException: DeltaLink older than 30 days is not supported.`
 * **Fixed an issue** with the database upgrade that appeared when upgrading SysKit Point to a new major version and resulted in a timeout exception.